Address lists in Exchange Online

 Users can only see a GAL that they belong to (the recipient filter of the GAL includes them).
 If a user belongs to multiple GALs, they'll still see only one GAL based on the following conditions:

 The user needs permissions to view the GAL.
 You assign user permissions to GALs by using address book policies (ABPs).
-For more information, see Address book policies in Exchange 2016.
+For more information, see Address book policies in Exchange Online.

 If a user is still eligible to see multiple GALs, only the largest GAL is used (the GAL that contains the most recipients).

 Each GAL needs a corresponding offline address book (OAB) that includes the GAL.
-To create OABs, see Use the Exchange Management Shell to create offline address books.
+To create OABs, see Create an offline address book in Exchange Online.

 Default address lists